Go Beyond the Headlines

-Of course you will also enjoy all of the main highlights of any Birthright Israel trip - floating in the Dead Sea, exploring the vibrant city of Tel Aviv, basking in the spirituality of Jerusalem, riding camels through the Negev desert and hiking in the Golan Heights – but you’ll get to do all of this with an Entertainment twist.
+Of course you will also enjoy all of the main highlights of any Birthright Israel trip - floating in the Dead Sea, exploring the vibrant city of Tel Aviv, basking in the spirituality of Jerusalem, riding camels through the Negev desert and hiking in the Golan Heights – but you’ll get to do all of this with a Coexistence twist.

 Please fill out the form and we will contact you shortly!